nut-hatch/LOVBench/README.md

 The implementation of ranking features can be reviewed at ./code/3-LOVBenchDataset/src/main/java/experiment/feature/extraction

 The features are grouped in ontology and term, as well as relevance and importance features respectively.

-Advanced: if wished to the run the feature extraction, one requires a stardog implementation with valid license: https://www.stardog.com/

 The implementation can be configured through ./code/3-LOVBenchDataset/src/main/java/experiment/repository/file/ExperimentConfiguration.java